gyb357/langchain_chatbot/README.md

 ## Document-based RAG-LangChain Chatbot
 This repository implements a RAG (Retrieval-Augmented Generation) based chatbot system that runs entirely in a local environment.
 It processes various document formats such as PDF, TXT, and CSV to answer questions using LangChain framework and provides an intuitive interface through Streamlit.
 The system is designed to work without relying on external services, making it suitable for private or sensitive data applications.

+## What is RAG?
+RAG is a hybrid AI framework that combines the power of retrieval systems with generative language models to create more accurate, reliable, and contextually relevant responses.

 ![rag_image_0](images/rag_image_0.png)

+## How RAG Works:
+ - **Document** Indexing: First, documents are processed, chunked, and converted into vector embeddings using embedding models.
+These vectors capture the semantic meaning of text.
+ - **Retrieval**: When a user asks a question, the system converts the question into the same vector space and retrieves the most relevant document chunks based on semantic similarity.
+ - **Augmentation**: The retrieved context is then "augmented" to the user's query as additional context for the language model.
+ - **Generation**: Finally, the large language model (LLM) generates a response based on both the user's question and the retrieved document context.

 ![rag_image_1](images/rag_image_1.png)

 #### (images from https://python.langchain.com/docs/tutorials/rag/)

 ## Key Features